devzendo/digimorse/README.md

 digimorse
 =========
-There's currently not much to see here, except the idea... perhaps come back later?
+There's currently not much to see here, except the idea and some very early code... perhaps come back later?

 This is an EXPERIMENT in taking Morse code, in real-time, encoding it, wrapping